yetanotherco/yet-another-bridge/README.md

 The user must wait until an MM picks its order, which should be almost instantaneous if the transfer fee is the suggested one.

-After an MM consolidates an order, Escrow will receive a `withdraw` call from YABTransfer, containing the information about how MM has indeed bridged the funds to the User's L1 address, and where does MM want to receive it's L2 tokens.
+After an MM consolidates an order, Escrow will receive a `claim_payment` call from Payment Registry, containing the information about how MM has indeed bridged the funds to the User's L1 address, and where does MM want to receive it's L2 tokens.
 Escrow will then cross-check this information to its own records, and if everything is in check, Escrow will transfer the bridged amount of tokens, plus the fee, to MM's L2 address.

-## YABTransfer
+## Payment Registry

-[YABTransfer](contracts/solidity/src/YABTransfer.sol) is a Smart Contract that resides in Ethereum's L1, responsible for receiving MM's transaction on L1, forwarding it to the User's address, and sending the information of this transaction to Escrow.
+[Payment Registry](contracts/solidity/src/Payment Registry.sol) is a Smart Contract that resides in Ethereum's L1, responsible for receiving MM's transaction on L1, forwarding it to the User's address, and sending the information of this transaction to Escrow.

-So, when MM wants to complete an order it has read on Escrow, it will call the `transfer` function from YABTransfer, containing the relevant information (orderID, User's address on L1, and amount).
-YABTransfer will verify the information is acceptable, store it, and send the desired amount to User's L1 address.
+So, when MM wants to complete an order it has read on Escrow, it will call the `transfer` function from Payment Registry, containing the relevant information (orderID, User's address on L1, and amount).
+Payment Registry will verify the information is acceptable, store it, and send the desired amount to User's L1 address.

-After this transfer is completed, MM must call `withdraw` function on YABTransfer to withdraw its funds, so that YABTransfer can verify MM has previously sent the order's amount to the User.
-If it has, this same function will call Escrow's `withdraw` function, informing Escrow that MM has indeed bridged funds for User, and that he wants to withdraw his amount on L2.
+After this transfer is completed, MM must call `claimPayment` on Payment Registry to receive back the initial deposit made by the User, so that Payment Registry can verify MM has previously sent the order's amount to the User.
+If it has, this same function will call Escrow's `claim_payment`, informing Escrow that MM has indeed bridged funds for User, and that he wants to receive back his amount on L2.
 Then, as mentioned before, Escrow will release MM's funds to his desired L2 address.

 ## MM-bot